iriven/PhpDbal/README.md

 #### Installation And Initialisation

-To utilize GeoIPCountry, first import and require PhpDBAL.php file in your project.
+To utilize PhpDbal, first import and require PhpDBAL.php file in your project.
 ##### Installation
 ```php
 require_once 'PhpDBAL.php';